 Project managers stressed about the length of the lunch and the hours delivered every day.
 It was on some level very precise micromanagement.
 We had tried different methods of counting the hours and estimating the work.
 Everything we tried had some downside that came from counting the hours people put in.

 ROWE – results only working environment

 Now we decided to ditch the “hour” completely and focus only on results.
 We put the price on the projects according to the results we expect to deliver to our clients and combine that with the results we need to keep ourselves in business.
-Then we dole out the tasks to our team of 10 designers, developers, PMs, marketing specialist, and creatives.
+Then we dole out the tasks to our team of 10 designers, developers, PMs, marketing specialists, and creatives.

 To make this work we started to use Trello(trello.com).
 Each person has a list of tasks that are either assigned by the project managers or forwarded from the previous stage.
-For example designer will move the task to a front-end developer, who will move the HTML code to the developer.
-Everything is visible to the everybody else.
+For example, the designer will move the task to a front-end developer, who will move the HTML code to the developer.
+Everything is visible to everybody else.